 But it’s all about safety.

-So it’s important you have some idea of what kind of upgrades a Class C RV would need to be winter-ready.
+It’s therefore important to have some idea of what kind of upgrades a Class C RV would need to be winter-ready.
 It’s also worth noting that you need to be extra careful in the winter and always give your motorhome a test run before you go out into the deep country.

 But let’s break down a few things you need to look for or do before you can consider your RV to be winter-ready.